 In dry age-related macular degeneration (AMD), drusen can be identified as irregularities generally appearing within the level of the RPE (shaded green) on OCT (though the irregularities may be above, below, or within the RPE).
-In each case below, the ellipsoid zone of the photoreceptors (shaded red) remains above the drusen, though it clearly undulates up and down as it layers on top of the wavy RPE and drusen.
-In some areas, the ellipsoid zone is obscured, suggesting possible loss of photoreceptors in these spaces (areas of discontinuity in shaded red line).
+In each case below, the junction between the inner and outer segments of the photoreceptors (shaded red) remains above the drusen, though it clearly undulates up and down as it layers on top of the wavy RPE and drusen.
+In some areas, the photoreceptor inner-outer segment junction is obscured, suggesting possible loss of photoreceptors in these spaces (areas of discontinuity in shaded red line).
 The loss may be complete, or more likely partial with photoreceptor degeneration.